 The SIS team are available to support and offer advice for:

 - Banded funding applications

 - Brookfield School intervention class referrals

 - Behaviour policy audit and development

-To see training details, dates and to book a place on a course, go to: www.herefordshirecpd.co.uk
+To request training details, dates or to book a place on one of the following courses email: firstname.lastname@example.org :

 There are also some specific group sessions which are run with a member of school staff training alongside to enable the school to continue with the work.

 Kidscape based activity sessions for children from Y5, 6 or 7 with low self-esteem or who are socially vulnerable.
 The sessions will provide pupils with:

 - Help in developing self-confidence